indykite/indykite-sdk-python/.github/ISSUE_TEMPLATE/spike.md

 ---
 name: SPIKE
-about: A spike is a user story that needs more information so the team can estimate how long the story will take to complete
+about: Find out the missing element of the story
 title: ''
 labels: spike
 assignees: ''